ue bot icon

 • More organizations are dependent on the skills of their people, they are having to treat those people, even those at the lower ends of the organization, as professionals, people with recognized skills and talents.

-• I am also convinced that people find it easier to remember images than concepts, that pictures live longer in their mind than technical terms… Good stories and good metaphors can also conjure up images in people’s minds.
+• I am also convinced that people find it easier to remember images than concepts, that pictures live longer in their minds than technical terms… Good stories and good metaphors can also conjure up images in people’s minds.

 • I believe that organizations are, in a broad sense, the servants of society.
 They exist to provide us with the things and services we need or want.
 We rely on them to do so efficiently and effectively.
-Ideally, their interests and ours should be coincide, but they will prosper most if they define their purpose as something bigger than their own survival.
-Those organizations, as well as those individuals, who work only for their own benefit, eventually discover that they are their own worst customer, because they are never satisfied, seldom thanked, and leave no legacy.
+Ideally, their interests and ours should coincide, but they will prosper most if they define their purpose as something bigger than their own survival.
+Those organizations, as well as those individuals who work only for their own benefit, eventually discover that they are their own worst customers because they are never satisfied, seldom thanked, and leave no legacy.

 Chapter Seventeen – Travel with a Microphone